 One of the key objectives of this Secondary Plan is to provide an overall urban design framework for the Woodbridge Centre area.
 The urban design guidelines associated with studies applicable to areas within the Woodbridge Centre area have been reviewed.
 In addition, a set of general policies have been developed to provide an urban design policy framework in support of detailed urban design guidelines.
-The following conclusions have been made in terms of providing a comprehensive set of urban design policies for this Secondary Plan, as well as a comprehensive set of guidelines in the corresponding Woodbridge Centre Urban Design Guidelines document:
+The following conclusions have been made in terms of providing a comprehensive set of urban design guidelines for this Secondary Plan:

 - 1. All policies and guidelines from the Woodbridge Heritage Conservation District Plan (WHCD) apply to the areas within the WHCD boundary of the Woodbridge Centre Secondary Plan. - 2.
-Additional policies are introduced to address identified gaps in the existing framework of urban design policies, including: - a. policies for the protection of the heritage character of the stable residential neighbourhoods; - b. specific urban design policies to further define and enhance the character of the Islington Avenue Corridor, Clarence Street, and Woodbridge Avenue, and to guide development in these areas; - c. the identification of new open spaces and trail opportunities to achieve the required parkland and recreational needs for the area; and - d. opportunities to create a pedestrian-oriented environment, encouraging a shift to other modes of travel.
+Additional guidelines are introduced to address identified gaps in the existing framework of urban design policy and guidelines, including:

+- a. policies for the protection of the heritage character of the stable residential neighbourhoods; - specific guidelines to further define and enhance the character of the Islington Avenue Corridor, Clarence Street, and Woodbridge Avenue, and to guide development in these areas; - c. the identification of new open spaces and trail opportunities to achieve the required parkland and recreational needs for the area; and, - d. opportunities to create a pedestrian-oriented environment, encouraging a shift to other modes of travel.

-The majority of the urban design policies within the Islington Avenue OPA 597 (not including the environmental guidelines), have been replaced by specific urban design policies established for this Plan.
+The majority of the urban design guidelines within the Islington Avenue OPA 597 (not including the incorporated environmental guidelines), have been replaced by the general guidelines established in this Plan.

 - 1. Urban design policies that are specific to the Islington Avenue area are identified in Part B: Section 4.2.4 Urban Design Policies. - 2.
-Specific urban design policies have been developed for the Woodbridge Commercial Core and the Market Lane Site Specific Development Area, and are identified in Part B: Section 4.1.3 Urban Design Policies. - 3.
-Specific urban design policies have been developed for Clarence Street regarding the protection of its right-of-way, and are identified in Part B: Section 5.1.1 Urban Form.
+Specific urban design guidelines have been developed for the Woodbridge Commercial Core and the Market Lane Site Specific Development Area, and are identified in Part B: Section 4.1.3 Urban Design Policies. - 3.
+Specific Urban Design Guidelines have been developed for Clarence Street regarding the protection of its right-of-way, and are identified in Part B: Section 5.1.1 Urban Form.